Game 2 Box Score

 The Missionaries finally got on the scoreboard in the eighth when a two-run homer from Aaron Cohen gave the Missionaries their first runs of the afternoon.

-Jake Wylie (Jr., Eagle, Idaho) hit a two-run pinch-hit home run in the ninth, and Harlow hit his first home run of the season, another two-run blast that made the final score 21-3.
+Jake Wylie (Sr., Eagle, Idaho) hit a two-run pinch-hit home run in the ninth, and Harlow hit his first home run of the season, another two-run blast that made the final score 21-3.

-Tim Wilson (Jr., Redmond, Wash.) went 3-for-6 in Game 1, bringing his season average up to .385.
+Tim Wilson went 3-for-6 in Game 1, bringing his season average up to .385.
 The sophomore second baseman also hit his first home run of the season and posted three total RBI.

 The in-between game break did little to chill the visitors’ bats.
 The Wildcats scored 11 runs off 10 hits, including three doubles and a pair of triples, to claim the nightcap, 11-1, and assure a series victory.